Author: Noah Nicol

 samtools sort SRR19627925.bam -o SRR19627925_sorted.bam

-raw gene counts from the featureCounts output filespython get_gene_counts.py
+raw gene counts from the featureCounts output filespython get_gene_counts.pycalculate_fpkm.py: Calculates FPKM

 values from gene counts and creates comparison tables with